coacervatebio/gatk_requestor/README.md

 This project is currently a **Proof of Concept**.

 ## Approach
 Coacervate accepts genomic sequence alignments and produces [joint called](https://gatk.broadinstitute.org/hc/en-us/articles/360035890431-The-logic-of-joint-calling-for-germline-short-variants) VCF files ready for annotation and actionable interpretation.
 This is achieved by splitting the inputs to parallelize the most [computationally intensive](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0254363#pone-0254363-g003) step via the Golem Network.
-A major advantage of Coacervate is leveraging the fact that people are more likely to have access to [high-bandwidth connectivity](https://www.fiercetelecom.com/broadband/att-upgrades-its-fiber-network-offer-2-gig-5-gig-speeds) than to high-performance compute.

 ## Getting Started with Your Own Data